artic-network/primalscheme3/README.md

 -   `--primer_gc_max`: The maximum GC content of a primer.
 Default is `55`.
 -   `--primer_tm_min`: The minimum melting temperature (Tm) of a primer.
 Default is `59.5`.
 -   `--primer_tm_max`: The maximum melting temperature (Tm) of a primer.
 Default is `62.5`.
+-   `--dimerscore`: The threshold for dimer interaction.
+Default is `-26.0`.
+-   `--reducekmers`: Should number of sequences in each Kmer be reduced.
+Default is `False`.
+-   `--minbasefreq`: The frequency at a SNP/INDEL needs to be at to be included.
+Default is `0` or all.

 ## Example